22vv0/asphyxia_plugins/sdvx@asphyxia/README.md

 ### Fixes:

 1. Fixes WebUI resource update not adding video submonitor backgrounds.
 I 100% recommend updating your WebUI assets.

-### Todo:
-1. Figure out how to use image (png) files to appear in information/news popup.
-2. Figure out how demoloop works.
-3. More work/research on online matchmaking (globalMatch.)
-I can't seem to make clients establish a connection.

 ## fork-6.0.2.1